skr571999/notes/notes/reactjs.md

 ### Removing the Local state (for single source of truth)

-- here child component will be controlled by the parent conponent
+- here child component will be controlled by the parent component
-- here we need to remove all the local state refrence from the child component and also the handlers function
+- here we need to remove all the local state reference from the child component and also the handlers function
 - and need to make the handler function in the parent component and pass then as a prop

 ### Multiple Components in Sync